Ham Workbench

 Vise Grip Pliers (Small)

-Miscellaneous - Emery Cloth; Pencil Scribe; Electrical Tape; non-magnetic Tuning Tools; Various Adhesives/Silicon Sealer; Machine Oil; Various Insulated Wire (Enamel coated; plastic insulated; different sizes; etc.)
+Miscellaneous - Vision magnifiers and microscopes, Emery Cloth; Pencil Scribe; Electrical Tape; non-magnetic Tuning Tools; Various Adhesives/Silicon Sealer; Machine Oil; Various Insulated Wire (Enamel coated; plastic insulated; different sizes; etc.)

 Additional Tool Considerations: